Non-Uniform Quantum Fourier Transform: Conclusion

-\item The present analysis is carried out within a fault-tolerant quantum computing model, assuming exact implementations of the quantum Fourier transform and idealized oracle access.
-An important direction for future work is the explicit compilation of the NUQFT into fault-tolerant gate sets, with particular emphasis on optimizing resource metrics such as $T$-count and $T$-depth and adapting the construction to hardware constraints including limited qubit connectivity and restricted native gate sets.
-A complementary direction is to extend the analysis to near-term and intermediate-scale quantum devices by incorporating realistic noise models and error-mitigation strategies.
-In such settings, approximate quantum Fourier transform constructions that eliminate rotation gates with exponentially small angles (cf.~\cref{rotation-approximate}) may substantially reduce circuit depth while maintaining sufficient accuracy for practical applications.
+\item The analysis is carried out in a fault-tolerant setting with idealized primitives, including exact QFT implementations and perfect oracle access.
+Future work should address explicit compilation into standard fault-tolerant gate sets, with attention to optimizing \(T\)-count and \(T\)-depth, as well as adapting the construction to hardware constraints such as limited connectivity.
+Extending the framework to NISQ devices is another important direction.
+This includes incorporating approximate implementations of the Quantum Fourier Transform (QFT) and approximate rotations (see.~\cref{rotation-approximate}) by eliminating small-angle rotations to reduce circuit depth.

+\item The numerical experiments presented here are limited by the qubit counts and memory capacity of current quantum simulators and hardware.
+Future work may explore more scalable implementations.
+In particular, more resource-efficient realizations of key arithmetic primitives---especially the $\arccos$ subroutine and the LCU stage---could substantially reduce qubit and gate overhead.
+Possible directions include improved polynomial approximations, QSVT-based constructions, circuit-level optimizations, or hybrid LCU implementations.
+Such improvements could enable larger-scale realizations and provide a clearer evaluation of the practical performance of the proposed approach.

 \item Many applications of non-uniform Fourier analysis arise in higher dimensions.
-Extending the NUQFT framework to multidimensional NUDFTs, for example through tensorized or separable low-rank factorizations, is therefore a natural direction for future research.
-More broadly, the techniques developed in this work may be extended to other classes of non-uniform integral transforms, including non-uniform cosine transforms, non-uniform Laplace transforms, and related transformations such as the discrete Legendre transform and Fourier transforms defined on manifolds.
+Extending the NUQFT framework to multidimensional NUDFTs, for example via tensorized or separable low-rank decompositions, is therefore a natural next step.
+More broadly, the techniques developed here may generalize to other non-uniform integral transforms, including cosine and Laplace transforms, discrete Legendre transforms, and Fourier transforms defined on manifolds.

-\item Finally, the NUQFT is intended to serve as a subroutine within larger quantum algorithms rather than as a standalone primitive.
-An important direction for future work is to study its integration into end-to-end quantum pipelines, including state preparation, intermediate processing, and measurement and readout.
-Understanding how the NUQFT interacts with these surrounding components—and identifying application settings in which such integrated use is algorithmically effective or practically relevant—remains a significant and largely open problem. \end{enumerate}
+\item Finally, the NUQFT is intended to function as a subroutine within larger quantum algorithms rather than as an isolated primitive.
+Studying its integration into complete quantum workflows—including state preparation, intermediate processing, and measurement—remains an important open problem, particularly in identifying application domains where such integration yields a provable advantage. \end{enumerate}